-Kate, at nearly 3 years old, is two weeks into potty-training.
+K, at nearly 3 years old, is two weeks into potty-training.
 Things are going pretty well, but she’s starting to figure out that she has a LOT of control in this scenario.
 Two-year-olds and control can be a tricky thing, so I have to remind myself hourly, “Choose your battles, choose your battles!”
-I hardly remember potty-training Addie, so it must be like labor and the memories fade away once it’s over.
+I hardly remember potty-training A, so it must be like labor and the memories fade away once it’s over.
 (I can hope, right?)

-Addie, who just turned six, is learning to swim this summer under the gentle teaching style of her daddy.
+A, who just turned six, is learning to swim this summer under the gentle teaching style of her daddy.
 She’s a tiny little thing who worries, so this is actually the third year of lessons.
 Saturday afternoon, I was sitting by the pool and planning math lessons while the rest of my family splashed and played in the water.
-I looked up to see Addie floating on her back (with her water wings on).
+I looked up to see A floating on her back (with her water wings on).
 She was relaxed and smiling, watching a bird play on the branch of the tree above her.
 And it hit me…how awesome this parenting gig is!

 I struggle so much with wanting to get things right the first time.
 I really need to be careful with how I present my attitude to my girls.

 Will it matter in the long run if A learns to swim when she’s four or six?
 Probably not!
 Does K have a deadline to be in underwear full-time by her third birthday?
 Not really–she’s home with me during the day.

 Over and over again, I’ve been amazed by the CLICK that happens when one of my girls figures something out in her own time.